wsdaniels/COmodeling/README.md

 # COmodeling
-Data for CO modeling manuscript.
+Repo to hold data for CO modeling manuscript.
+Code to reproduce figures and analysis will be uploaded soon.